SrivatsanMK/AUTOMATED-EMAIL-SENDER/README.md

 # automated-email-sender
-This Python project automates the process of sending **personalized emails** using Gmail and an Excel file as a data source and database.
+This Python project automates the process of sending **personalized emails** to customers using Gmail and an Excel file as a data source and database.
 It reads recipient details, personalizes the email content, and logs sent messages while ensuring no duplicates.

 ---